Green Tea Culture

 Deep-steamed sencha (fukamushi-cha) dry tea leaves in a white dish, showing fine broken leaf particles

-Fukamushi-cha is a type of Japanese green tea that is steamed longer than regular sencha, creating a deeper color, softer sweetness, and a velvety texture.
+Fukamushi-cha is a type of Japanese green tea that is steamed longer than usual, increasing extraction efficiency and producing a smooth, low-astringency cup.

 What Makes It "Deep-Steamed"?